 How to Respond

-Our beginning clients often complain about other guys interrupting them while they’re talking to women, and ask our coaches how they can deal with competition from other guys.
-There’s no reason to worry if you know how to handle the situation.
+Our beginner clients often complain about other guys interrupting them while they’re talking to women, and ask our coaches how they can deal with competition from other guys.
+There’s no reason to worry if you know how to handle these situations.

 If your relationship with the girl has a strong foundation (you’ve met her before, or you’ve been talking for a while), then you shouldn’t worry about a stranger stealing her away from you.
 Regardless of who he is, if she’s already invested in you, it will be difficult for another guy to create a strong enough connection to pull her away.

 Instead, he will become part of the backdrop of your experience with the woman.
 His interruption will help create an “us against the world” bubble around the two of you, further strengthening your bond and relationship.

 If you don’t have a strong connection with the woman yet, you can stop guys from trying to enter your group by developing confident body language.
 We will cover how to cultivate this in depth in another article, but it’s important to understand that guys get intimidated when they see a confident man.

 Think about this from an approaching guy’s perspective.
 Would you be more inclined to approach a woman with a man who looks weak, or a man who looks confident?

 But even if you project confidence, sometimes you’ll get a guy who is bold enough to try to interrupt you and take the girl anyway.

 In these situations, don’t overreact.
 There’s no reason to encourage other men, but if you’re dating a healthy, beautiful, social woman, other men will be attracted to her and will approach her.
 In these situation, ask yourself the question, “As a confident man, is this guy a real threat?”
 The answer is usually that he’s not.